About U.S. Bank REI Co-op Mastercard

 One of the sneaky good features of the REI Co-op Mastercard is its APR.
 The card’s terms and conditions say that APRs range from 11.99% to 23.99%.
 The lowest APRs are given to customers with the best credit scores.

-If you’re lucky enough to get that 11.99% APR, then your interest rate is lower than the store credit cards we reviewed in our two-part guide on store credit cards.
+If you’re lucky enough to get that 11.99% APR, then your interest rate is lower than the store credit cards we reviewed in our guide.
 Several of the cards we researched had APRs above 20%.

 Here’s a quick list of the REI Mastercard’s other fees: